-We will produce this report quarterly to update market participants regarding risk-based capital and risk exposures as required under U.S. regulation that interprets global regulatory standards known as "Basel III," established by the Basel Committee on Banking Supervision.
-The Basel Committee refers to this ongoing requirement as "Pillar 3 Disclosure."
-This report provides information on our capital structure, capital adequacy, risk exposures, and RWA.
+We produce this report quarterly to update market participants regarding risk-based capital and risk exposures as required under U.S. regulations that interpret global regulatory standards known as "Basel III," established by the Basel Committee on Banking Supervision.
+The Basel Committee refers to this ongoing requirement as "Pillar 3 Regulatory Disclosures."
+This report provides information on our capital structure, risk exposures, risk assessment processes, RWA and overall capital adequacy.
 This report also includes information on the methodologies used to calculate RWA.
-This report is unaudited and should be read in conjunction with our 2016 Form 10-K and 2Q17 Form 10-Q, which include important information on risk management policies and practices, and our June 2017 FR Y-9C.
-Appendix 1 of this report contains references to specific sections of our 2016 Form 10-K and 2Q17 Form 10-Q to facilitate location of applicable information.
+This report is unaudited and should be read in conjunction with our 2017 Form 10-K, which includes important information on risk management policies and practices, and our December 2017 FR Y-9C.
+Appendix 1 of this report contains references to specific sections of our 2017 Form 10-K to facilitate location of applicable information.

-This report contains forward-looking statements within the Private Securities Litigation Reform Act of 1995.
+This report contains forward-looking statements covered under the Private Securities Litigation Reform Act of 1995.
 Any statement that does not describe historical or current facts is a forward-looking statement, as outlined in Appendix 2 of this report.